What is an Electric Valve?

 An electric actuator valve is a device that utilizes an electric motor to control a valve.
 The electric actuator automates the valve, removing the need for manual operation, which can be a significant advantage in large-scale or hard-to-reach applications.

-Different types of valves require different types of actuators with unique design features tailored to the function of the valve.
+Different types of valves require different kinds of actuators with unique design features tailored to the function of the valve.
 Let’s look at a few common types of electric actuator valves:

 Ball Valves: Ball valves use a rotating ball with a hole through the middle to control flow.
-They are a popular choice for on/off applications and can be paired with multi-turn electric actuators or quarter-turn electric actuators, depending on the design.
+Depending on the design, they are a popular choice for on/off applications and can be paired with multi-turn electric actuators or quarter-turn electric actuators.

 Butterfly Valves: Butterfly valves use a disc mounted on a rotating shaft to control flow.
 They are typically used for regulating flow and are often paired with quarter-turn electric actuators.